stuboo/mdwiki-seed/en/pages/opnotes.md

 Attention was then turned to the posterior repair following the injection in the perineal body and posterior vaginal wall with 1:800,000 dilute epinephrine solution.
 An inverted triangular incision was made along the perineal body and carried up to the posterior vaginal wall.
 The vaginal mucosa was dissected off the underlying endopelvic connective tissue in the midline using the Metzenbaum scissors.
 The excess vaginal mucosa was excised.
 The mucosa and underlying tissue was plicated in the midline using an 0 Vicryl in a series of interrupted stitches.
 We then dissected out laterally to reach the levator muscles at the level of the hymen.
 These were plicated in the midline using 0 Vicryl in an interrupted fashion.
 We then reapproximated the perineal body using a #1 Vicryl in an interrupted fashion.
 The perineal skin was then reapproximated using a 3-0 Vicryl in a running subcuticular fashion.

 Sponge, lap, and needle counts were correct x2.
 The patient tolerated the procedure well, was taken to the recovery room in stable condition.

-Dr. Sean Francis was scrubbed and present for the entire case.

 ## Other